jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

 ---
-title: Update to how U.S. school districts are responding to COVID-19
+title: An update to how U.S. school districts are responding to COVID-19
 author: ''
 date: '2020-04-25'
 slug: update-to-how-u-s-school-districts-are-responding-to-covid-19